barryguvenkaya/InfoTrack/readme.md

 * TODO: Configure unit tests.
 * TODO: DAL to be configured in a new project.
 * TODO: Handle exceptions to be configured in Program.cs
+* TODO: Method summaries should be completed for documentation purposes.